Updated by Mike Rosco, MD on 3/10/23 at 9:10 PM

 I have found that most non-retina people (i.e. doctors) are afraid to mention this; that drusen away from the macula are of little consequence and, if anything, can just be a family trait.

 Other “Findings” of Macular Degeneration

+In addition to physical findings, symptoms of ARMD are important to explore.
 Symptoms of ARMD are ways you describe changes in your vision.